Greyhawk Wars (game): Components

 Greyhawk Wars is a boxed game which included an eight-page rulebook, a 32-page Adventurer's Book, two fold-out color paper maps; two sheets of cardboard chits; 153 playing cards representing the various countries, events, mercenaries, and treasures; two ten-side dice, and a 32-page Adventurer's Book, containing a history of the war and a set of scenarios.

-The maps depicted the various lands and nations involved in the war, and were joined together along the edge to form the full game world.
+The maps depicted the various lands and nations involved in the war, and were joined along the edge to form the full game world.
 The map is sub-divided into areas of roughly equal size, with edges often lying along various boundaries, such as nation borders or terrain features.
 The nations are divided into good, neutral, and evil states, with green, gray, and red borders, respectively.
 The terrain types included plains, forest, marsh, mountains, hills, lakes, oceans, and wastes.
 The major rivers are also depicted, usually along area borders.
 The map contained a series of iconic symbols depicting the various capitols, ports, fortifications, and sites where treasure or mercenaries could be obtained.

 In addition to their place on the map, each of the countries in the game is represented by a card.
 Each player starts with one or more country cards representing their home nations.
 Additional nations can be gained through alliance, conquest, or by liberating a conquered nation.
 The cards for these nations are placed under the home nation cards.
 Every nation card includes their alliance ratings, which determine how easily good or evil nations can ally with it.
 The card also includes a modifier for alliance attempts to specific countries, and a roster of troops that the country can raise.

 Each player has a set of hero markers that they can use for various purposes each turn.
 These represent a band of heroes that can perform various special actions.
 They cannot be destroyed, although they can be hindered in various ways.

 Armies are represented by colored chits that are printed with a shield symbol of the owning nation.
 These are placed on top of a stack of up to 5 troop units.
 Troop chits have a strength rating, a silhouette symbol for the creature type, and sometimes special information indicating a unique ability.

-The color of the troop chits are based on the ethos of the creature, with good creatures being green, neutral creatures gray, and evil creatures in red (the same colors as the nation borders.)
+The color of the troop chits are based on the ethos of the creature, with good creatures being green, neutral creatures gray, and evil creatures in red (the same colors as the nation borders).
 There are a number of different creatures represented by these chits, and the various races or species are drawn from the Greyhawk world setting.
 Thus there are Elves, Bugbears, Orcs, Humans, and so forth.
 There are also counters to represent fleets for nations along the coast.

 The various scenarios require from 2 to 6 players, with the two-player scenarios only using one of the maps.
 Each scenario lists the initial set-up, any special rules, and the victory conditions.
 The scenarios attempt to replay the situations described in the war history.